 Tufts appears to equate criticism of a religion with "harassment or discrimination."
 They claim that their policy is based on "community standards."
 But how can it be either when the criticism does not focus on any particularly individuals?
 Are we now giving people a new right - the right not to be exposed to criticism of a religion in which they might believe?
 To what else might this right extend?
 If I say that I do not like Italian food, am I guilty of harassing or discriminating against Italians?

 I understand that nobody likes to have something they like criticized, but aren't we going too far by prohibiting such criticism?
 It seems like we should be able to distinguish between depriving someone of various opportunities or rights on the basis of religion (i.e., discrimination) and criticism.
-If we cannot manage to do this, I fear that free speech may become a causality of political correctness.
+If we cannot manage to do this, I fear that free speech will become a causality of political correctness.